The ABCs of RN to BSN: New Skills, More Opportunities

 - Six start dates throughout the year

-- Flexible, hybrid class schedules and learning options (online, on-campus and on-site)
+- Flexible with 100% online and hybrid class schedules, coursework, and learning options (online, on-campus and on-site)

 - Build a personalized track, with part-time and full-time options

-- 25% discount for Wake Med & UNC Rex Healthcare employees
+- Additional discount for Wake Med & UNC Rex Healthcare employees

-How Obtaining a BSN can Enhance Your Skill Set
+How Obtaining a Bachelor of Science in Nursing can Enhance Your Skill Set

 A BSN Degree will open up a spectrum of new abilities and career opportunities:

-After achieving your BSN degree, you will have sharpened critical thinking skills to provide better care to patients, advanced evidence-based nursing and research knowledge to apply, will be better prepared to assume leadership roles in healthcare, enroll in advanced education and propel your career upward and forward.
+After achieving your baccalaureate degree, you will have sharpened critical thinking skills and competencies to provide better care to patients, advanced evidence-based nursing and research knowledge to apply, will be better prepared to assume leadership roles in healthcare, enroll in advanced education and propel your career upward and forward.

-All these abilities are foundations for lasting leadership positions and increased salary opportunities as you climb the ladder.
+All these abilities are foundations for lasting leadership positions and increased salary opportunities as you climb the ladder of nursing practice.

 But Where Will a BSN Take You?

-Your field is growing, and growing quickly.
-The Bureau of Labor Statistics (BLS) states that nurse employment will surge by 19% by 2022, and someone with a BSN will be eligible for 88% of these projected positions.
-A thumbnail sketch of career and professional possibilities–each transformative in its own unique way–follows:
+The nursing workforce is growing, and growing quickly.
+The Bureau of Labor Statistics (BLS) states that nurse employment will surge by 19% by 2022, and BSN-educated nurses will be eligible for 88% of these projected positions.
+A thumbnail sketch of career and professional possibilities in the healthcare system–each transformative in its own unique way–follows:

 Private medical and surgical hospitals

 48% of nurses work in these settings, treating a wide array of illnesses and injuries.
-Some of the most common areas nurses are needed are in surgery, maternity wards, and emergency rooms.
+Some of the most common areas nurses are needed are in surgery, maternity wards, pediatrics, oncology, and emergency rooms.